QuocBaoNNguyen/cse15l-lab-reports/cse15l-lab-report-THREE.md

 <br/>

-The `grep -n` command searches for "Gerard" within the working directory(/Downloads/docsearch-main/technical/911report) exactly as it is in the quotation marks without ignoring capitalization while also providing the file and line number that it can be found in the file.
-This is useful if I wanted to go and find the lines myself for where "Gerard" are in the given file.
+The `grep -n` command searches for "Gerard" within the working directory, `/Downloads/docsearch-main/technical/911report` exactly as it is in the quotation marks without ignoring capitalization while also providing the file, line and line number that it can be found in the file.
+This is useful if I wanted to go and find the files and lines myself for where "Gerard" are.

 <br/>

 2b.
+Use on File

 <br/>

 ```
 tonyn@BOOK-PHHA2EB9PA MINGW64 ~/Downloads/docsearch-main/technical/911report
-$ grep -n "At 9:32" *.txt
+$ grep -n "At 9:32" chapter-1.txt
-chapter-1.txt:140:    At 9:32, controllers at the Dulles Terminal Radar Approach Control "observed a primary radar target tracking eastbound at a high rate of speed."
+140:    At 9:32, controllers at the Dulles Terminal Radar Approach Control "observed a primary radar target tracking eastbound at a high rate of speed."
 This was later determined to have been Flight 77.
-chapter-1.txt:176:    At 9:32, a hijacker, probably Jarrah, made or attempted to make the following announcement to the passengers of Flight 93:"Ladies and Gentlemen: Here the captain, please sit down keep remaining sitting.
+176:    At 9:32, a hijacker, probably Jarrah, made or attempted to make the following announcement to the passengers of Flight 93:"Ladies and Gentlemen: Here the captain, please sit down keep remaining sitting.
 We have a bomb on board.
 So, sit."
 The flight data recorder (also recovered) indicates that Jarrah then instructed the plane's autopilot to turn the aircraft around and head east.
-chapter-1.txt:406:    The Command Center kept looking for American 77.
+406:    The Command Center kept looking for American 77.
 At 9:21, it advised the Dulles terminal control facility, and Dulles urged its controllers to look for primary targets.
 At 9:32, they found one.
 Several of the Dulles controllers "observed a primary radar target tracking eastbound at a high rate of speed" and notified Reagan National Airport.
 FAA personnel at both Reagan National and Dulles airports notified the Secret Service.
 The aircraft's identity or type was unknown.
-chapter-1.txt:460:    At 9:32, a third radio transmission came over the frequency:"Keep remaining sitting.
+460:    At 9:32, a third radio transmission came over the frequency:"Keep remaining sitting.
 We have a bomb on board."
 The controller understood, but chose to respond: "Calling Cleveland Center, you're unreadable.
 Say again, slowly."
 He notified his supervisor, who passed the notice up the chain of command.
 By 9:34, word of the hijacking had reached FAA headquarters.
-chapter-9.txt:899:            At 9:32, a senior chief radioed all units in the North Tower to return to the lobby,
 ```

 <br/>

-This is another example of the `grep -n` command in use exactly as in the previous example.
-Provides file name, line, and line number that contains "At 9:32".
-This is helpful if I wanted to know what happened at 9:32 during the 911 attack, find the line number where the .txt file starts talking about it and I can read what happened after 9:32.
+This is another example of the `grep -n` command in use but it only searches through the `chapter-1.txt` file.
+This is helpful if I wanted to know what happened at 9:32 during the 911 attack in `chapter-1.txt` and where they talk about events at 9:32.

 <br>